philipmendels/use-flexible-undo/README.md

 };
 ```

 The library provides you with various utilities for generating your do/redo & undo handlers from your state setter functions.
-Using these has the added benefit that the payload types can be inferred.
+Using these utils has the added benefit that the payload types can be inferred.
 If you want you can of course still type the hook with a record of payload by action type, for some extra control.

 Apart from these utilities, the following example illustrates the usage of most of the return values of the hook: The **canUndo** and **canRedo** booleans, the **history** state, and the **undo**, **redo**, **timeTravel** and **switchToBranch** functions.
 The example includes some basic inline UI, but in your project you probably want to split this up in multiple (styled) components ;)